odpi/egeria/open-metadata-implementation/governance-servers/stewardship-services/stewardship-services-api/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Admin Services API
+# Stewardship Services API

-The admin services API provides the property structures and REST structures used to configure the open metadata implementation services.
+The stewardship services API provides the property structures and REST structures used to process Request for Action annotations.